-The overall goal of the partnership is to strengthen the cooperation of the Dutch Saline Water and Food Systems sector in the international context to address the challenge of salinity.
-Responses to salinity depend on the local context and can range from mitigating (e.g. salinity intrusion prevention) to adaptive actions (e.g. salt-tolerant crops).
+Responses to salinity depend on the local context and can range from mitigation (e.g. salinity intrusion prevention) to adaptation (e.g. salt-tolerant crops).
 The Netherlands has a solid and promising position in both areas, largely based on interventions implemented in the coastal zone of the country.
 In addition, the Netherlands is internationally known for its integrated perspective on water management and its sustainable food systems approach.
 It is important to have a good understanding of the issue locally and address salinity in an integrated and systematic way.

-The ambition is to create more impact by initiating new research or collaboration activities, that result in implementation projects in LMICs, to achieving SDG2 and SDG6.
+NWP works to create a greater impact by initiating new research or collaborations that result in the implementation of projects in LMICs.
+The SW&FS Partnership is an important contribution to achieving SDG 2: Zero Hunger, and SDG 6: Clean Water and Sanitation.

-The SW&FS Partnership will primarily stimulate collaboration between Dutch partners with an international focus on salinity.
-We will strategically align with organisations or new initiatives with a focus on addressing salinity in the Netherlands.
-Good collaboration in the Netherlands is a starting point to profile the partnership’s expertise and ambitions abroad.
-The partnership, facilitated by NFP and NWP, will work on a number of activities:
+The SW&FS Partnership primarily stimulates collaboration between Dutch partners with an international focus on salinity.
+We strategically align with organisations and new initiatives that focus on addressing salinity in the Netherlands, because solid collaboration in the Netherlands is a starting point to profile the Partnership’s expertise and ambitions abroad.